Madgvox/unity-scene-groups/README.md

 ## Preset Creation

-This utility adds two new menu items with which to create multi-scenes:
+This utility adds two new menu items with which to create scene groups:

-1. `Edit > Multi-Scene From Open Scenes` will create a multi-scene from the currently open scenes.
+1. `Edit > Scene Group From Open Scenes` will create a scene groups from the currently open scenes.
 This also has the default shortcut of `Ctrl+Shift+Alt+S`.

-2. `Assets > Create > Multi-Scene` will make a new empty multi-scene asset.
+2. `Assets > Create > Scene Group` will make a new empty scene group asset.

 ## Usage

-To open a multi-scene, simply open it in the project window like you would a normal scene!
+To open a scene group, simply open it in the project window like you would a normal scene!

 ## Known Limitations

-- Multi-Scenes cannot be dragged directly into the hierarchy to be added additively like a normal scene.
+- Scene Groups cannot be dragged directly into the hierarchy to be added additively like a normal scene.
 It's unclear if this is even possible using available APIs.

 ## Changelog

 ### 0.2.0

-- **Breaking Change**: Now supports adding unloaded scenes to your MultiScene assets.
+- **Breaking Change**: Now supports adding unloaded scenes to your SceneGroup assets.
 This is a breaking change to previous versions.
 - Some additional labels added for clarity.

 ### 0.1.1

-- Properly mark multi-scene assets as dirty when changed
+- Properly mark scene group assets as dirty when changed

 ### 0.1.0